Are you thinking about adopting a Chihuahua and wondering about possible Chihuahua health problems?

 One study showed that the older the dog was, the more likely it was to have severe patellar luxation.

 Diagnosing this disease is usually very easy.

-Chihuahuas suffering from this condition characteristically hold up one of their legs, causing them to hop around instead of walk normally.
+Chihuahuas suffering from this condition characteristically hold up one of their legs.

 If your Chihuahua begins doing this, it is very likely that their kneecap has slid out of place.